david8zhang/aram-mini/readme.md

 ## Easy Wins

-- decrease range / damage of tower

 ## Polish

 - Make EXP bar a semi-circle
 - Better art for Mage abilities
 - Better art for Warrior "Execution Strike" ability
-- add a red line and icon indicating when user is about to be targeted by tower

 ## Bugs